-London based British designer Alexandra Llewellyn is known for her beautifully crafted games tables and boards, all of which are made in the UK.
+London based British designer Alexandra Llewellyn is known for her beautifully crafted games tables and boards, all of which are made in the UK London-based Shirley Leigh-Wood Oakes is the co-founder of WickerWood, an integrated brand influence agency.
 She is perhaps most widely recognised for her intricate and exotic backgammon boards, many of which incorporate semi-precious stones, marquetry and hand-painted details.

 Launched in 2010, the eponymous label is inspired by Alexandra’s childhood in Cairo and her love of travel, both of which encouraged her love for backgammon as well as a fascination with the language of ‘gaming’ – the idea that board games operate as an independent vocabulary requiring neither common language nor culture in order to be enjoyed.